-FAS 301 International Fashion and Sourcing
+CTE 3829 (formerly FAS 301) International Fashion and Sourcing

 This course explores the important and expanding role retailing plays in the global economy.
-The impact of culture on strategy and consumption will be discussed, along with the various business models being employed around the world today.
+The impact of culture on strategy and consumption will be discussed, along with the various business models being employed worldwide today.

-FAS 302 Fashion Merchandising Mathematics
+CTE 3821 (formerly FAS 302) Fashion Merchandising Mathematics

-This course covers the terms, calculations, and concepts necessary in successful merchandising, such as the retail methods of inventory, operating statements, techniques of planning seasonal purchases, and methods of figuring markups, turnover, open-to-buy, markdowns, as well as terms of sale.
+This course covers the terms, calculations, and concepts necessary in successful merchandising, such as the retail methods of inventory, operating statements, techniques of planning seasonal purchases, and methods of figuring markups, turnover, open-to-buy, markdowns, and terms of sale.